Sompting Abbotts Preparatory School is an independent non-selective school in West Sussex.

 Content marketing & social media

-These are articles on educational topics such as strategies to reduce your child’s screen time, best books for pre-schoolers and tips for teaching your child phonics.
-It leans on the strengthened brand to convey the school’s warm family personality.
+These are articles on educational topics such as strategies to reduce your child’s screen time, most engaging reading books for pre-schoolers, how to help your Reception child start school, and tips for teaching your child phonics.

-They are child-related subjects that are not just relevant to the school’s own parents but to all parents – in the state or independent sector.
+They deliberately cover child-related subjects that are not just relevant to the school’s own parents but to all parents – in the state or independent sector.

 These have been shared organically on social media: Facebook, Instagram and Twitter.
-They won strong engagement and shares from the wider public and the press.
-The school’s Facebook page now has almost 800 followers, up from 203, 18 months ago.
+They have won strong engagement and shares from the wider public and the press, with many video films garnering over 15,000 views.
+The school’s Facebook page now has over 800 followers, up from 203, 18 months ago.

-Video marketing is more important than ever today because they humanise a brand and make it relatable.
-The website makes strong use of ‘show-don’t-tell’ videos of life at the school to help prospective parents in their decision-making process.
+Video marketing is more important than ever today because videos humanise a brand and make it relatable.
+The website makes strong use of ‘show-don’t-tell’ videos of real life at the school to help prospective parents in their decision-making process.

 These videos have boosted search performance on Google.
-They’re hosted on both YouTube for SEO reasons and on a school-branded video platform that works to keep people on the website and reduce bounce rates.
+They are hosted on both YouTube for SEO reasons and on a school-branded Vimeo video platform that works to keep people on the website and reduce bounce rates.

-Visitors to the website can now view existing parents talking about their experience of the school, plus many short authentic videos of school life such as these below.
+Visitors to the website can now view existing parents and pupils talking about their experience of the school, plus many short authentic videos of school life such as these below.

 All the website and video content was produced and disseminated for Sompting Abbotts by Connected Copy.